Bundles of metric structures as left ultrafunctors: Examples

-An unnecessary condition is imposed in the definition \cite{hofmann1977bundles} which is requiring the map $x \mapsto 0_x$ to be continuous (we can deduce this easily from the condition $5$).
+First, notice that axiom $3$ can be replaced with the following, apparently weaker axiom $3^{*}$: \item[$3^{*}$] For each $k \in \mathbb{K}$, the function from $E$ to $E$ defined by multiplication by $k$ is continuous, also addition from $E \times _{X} E$ to $E$ is continuous. \end{enumerate} An unnecessary condition is imposed in the definition \cite{hofmann1977bundles} which is requiring the map $x \mapsto 0_{x}$ to be continuous (we can deduce this easily from condition $5$).

-Another unnecessary condition required in \cite{hofmann1977bundles} is the requirement that the subspace topology agrees with the Banach space topology on each bundle.
-The argument for dropping it can be found in \cite[proposition 1.3]{fell1969extension} (notice that the argument uses the fact that the norm is continuous, but this can be easily replaced by the requirement that the norm is upper semi-continuous since the neighbourhood filter of $0 \in [0,\infty)$ is the same in the left order topology and the usual topology), also the argument uses a different equivalent version of axiom $5$.
+Another unnecessary condition required in \cite{hofmann1977bundles} is the requirement that the subspace topology agrees with the Banach space topology on each fibre.
+The argument for dropping it can be found in \cite[proposition 1.3]{fell1969extension} (notice that the argument uses the fact that the norm is continuous, but this can be easily replaced by the requirement that the norm is upper semi-continuous since the neighbourhood filter of $0 \in [0,\infty )$ is the same in the left order topology and the usual topology), also the argument uses a different equivalent version of axiom $5$ (namely the axiom $5^{*}$ that we will be introducing in few paragraphs).

-In what follows a section (or local section) from $U \subseteq X$ to $E$, here $U$ is open, means a continuous map such that $\sigma \circ f =\la{Id}_U$, such section is called global if $U=X$.
+In what follows, a section (or local section) from $U \subseteq X$ to $E$, here $U$ is open, means a continuous map such that $\pi \circ f =\mathrm{Id}_{U}$, such section is called global if $U=X$.

-In \cite{hofmann1977bundles} the definition above is called a pre-bundle, an additional condition is imposed in \cite{hofmann1977bundles} in order to obtain the definition of bundle: for every $f \in E$, and for every $\epsilon>0$ there exists a local section $\gamma$ such that $|| \gamma(\pi(f)) -f || < \epsilon$.
+In \cite{hofmann1977bundles} the definition above is called a pre-bundle, an additional condition is imposed in \cite{hofmann1977bundles} in order to obtain the definition of bundle: for every $f \in E$, and for every $\epsilon >0$, there exists a local section $\gamma $ such that $\| \gamma (\pi (f)) -f \| < \epsilon $.

-A bundle for which every element has a global section that hits it is called a full bundle in \cite{hofmann1977bundles}, another name for this property is a bundle with enough cross sections.
-A good result is that every pre-bundle over a locally paracompact space is a full bundle (so when it comes to our work in which we studied bundles over a compact Hausdorff, every pre-bundle is a full bundle).
-This is due to a result by Douady and Dal Soglio-Hérault which can be found in the appendix of \cite{Fell1977}. \end{enumerate} In what follows we are going to call a semi-continuous Banach bundle a triple $(E,X,\pi)$ satisfying these five conditions.
+A bundle for which every element has a global section that hits it is called a full bundle in \cite{hofmann1977bundles}, another name for this property is a bundle with enough cross-sections.
+A good result is that every pre-bundle over a locally paracompact space is a full bundle (so when it comes to our work in which we studied bundles over a compact Hausdorff space, every pre-bundle is a full bundle).
+This is due to a result by Douady and Dal Soglio-H\'{e}rault which can be found in the appendix of \cite{Fell1977}.

+In what follows, we are going to call a semi-continuous Banach bundle a triple $(E,X,\pi )$ satisfying these five conditions.